Georg Dohrn: Life and career

 From 1901, Dohrn was conductor in Breslau of the Schlesisches Landesorchester, the Breslauer Orchester-Verein and the Sing-Akademie.
 He received the title professor in 1910.
 During his time in Breslau, he collaborated with Ferruccio Busoni, Wilhelm Kempff, Siegfried Schultze, Artur Schnabel, Wilhelm Backhaus, Rudolf Serkin, Eduard Erdmann, Adolf Busch, Fritz Kreisler, Bronisław Huberman, Eugen d’Albert, Ilona Durigo and Maria Ivogün, among others, giving guest concerts in Warsaw, Frankfurt, Turin and Leipzig.
 He arranged festivals devoted to Bach and Reger.
 Dohrn conducted the premiere of Max Reger's choral symphony Der 100.
 Psalm, simultaneously with a performance in Chemnitz conducted by the composer, on 23 February 1910.
 He conducted Mahler's Eighth Symphony in 1913, shortly after its premiere, and Tchaikovsky's First Piano Concerto with Vladimir Horowitz as the soloist in 1926.

-Dohrn married in 1904 Hedwig Commichau (1871–1968), a pianist from a wealthy merchants family.
+Dohrn married in 1904 Hedwig Commichau (1871–1968), a pianist from a wealthy merchant's family.
 The couple had two children, Klaus Dohrn, who became a banker, and Barbara (1908–1998).
 Georg Dohrn was a close friend of Brahms, Mahler, Max Reger, Anton Bruckner and Hans Pfitzner.
 He was an uncle of Wilhelm Furtwängler, whom he supported musically at the beginning of his career.

 In 1936, Dohrn retired because of Parkinson's disease and lived at Seeshaupt on Lake Starnberg for the last years.
 He died in Munich.